Neverwinter Nights (2002 video game): Gameplay

 A large end-game battle.
 The encounter is complete with dynamic graphical effects.
 In the lower left corner, the player console displays Dungeons & Dragons game mechanics behind the actions.

-The original scenario supplied with the Neverwinter Nights is the campaign.
+The original scenario supplied with Neverwinter Nights is the campaign.
 It comprises approximately sixty hours of gameplay.
 The gameplay centers on the development of a player character (PC) through adventuring, who ultimately becomes the hero of the story.
 The PC is tasked with defeating a powerful cult, collecting four reagents required to stop a plague, and thwarting an attack on the city of Neverwinter, located along the Sword Coast of Faerûn, in the Forgotten Realms campaign setting of Dungeons & Dragons.
 The first and final chapters of the campaign deal with the city of Neverwinter itself, but the lengthy mid-story requires the player to venture into the surrounding countryside and travel northward to the city of Luskan.
 Along the way, many optional side quests are made available.

 As in the Dungeons & Dragons tabletop game, the first thing a player must do is create a new character.
 The game provides a set of ready-made characters, or the player may create one from scratch.
 A series of panels are presented for selection of the character's gender, race, character class, alignment, ability scores (such as strength and intelligence), specialized abilities called skills and feats, in-game appearance, and name.
 This process grants significant allowance for customization; one can be, for example, an outdoorsman (ranger) or a healer (cleric), then choose skills and feats that would work well with that class in the game.